EnKF-C user guide: PREP

 \subsubsection{Batches}

 An observation can be attributed to one of the groups called ``batches'', such as altimeter passes, Argo profiles etc., to enable detection and discarding of bad batches.
-Programmatically, to switch on capabilities associated with observation batches for a particular kind of observations, the observation batch ID needs to be set by the corresponding observation reader.
+A unique batch of observations is defined by (1) observation type; (2) observation data file; and (3) ``batch'' identifier set by the observation reader.
+With generic readers the batch identifier can be set to a variable in the data file via parameter \verb|BATCHNAME|; the custom readers set it internally.

-A batch of observations is considered bad if either the magnitude of its innovation bias or the mean magnitude of innovation exceed specified thresholds.
+A batch of observations is considered bad if either its mean innovation or mean absolute innovation exceed specified thresholds.
 Specifications for bad batches can be set in the parameter file as follows:

 The above entry means that any batch of observations of type SLA (typically, an orbit) containing more than 500 observations and having either mean innovation greater than 0.06 (meter) in magnitude or mean absolute innovation greater than 0.10 is considered to be bad.
 Similarly, a TEM batch (typically, a profile) is considered bad if the mean innovation exceeds 4 (degrees) or the mean absolute innovation exceeds 5 (degrees).
-The parameter file can have arbitrary number of such entries.
-Information about bad batches is written by \verb|enkf_calc| to the file \verb|badbatches.out|.
-When \verb|enkf_prep| detects the presence of such file, it marks the corresponding observations as bad.
+The parameter file can have an arbitrary number of such entries.